 An entrance visa is issued by the consulate in your home country and allows you to enter the country.
 Meanwhile, a Permesso di Soggiorno is your permit to remain in Italy.
 One opens the door, and the other lets you kick off your shoes and get settled.

 Truth is, for anything other than a tourist visa, you will need to do both processes.
-First you apply for the visa back in your home country at the nearest Italian Consulate.
+First, you apply for a visa back in your home country at the nearest Italian Consulate.
 Then you apply for the Permesso di Soggiorno in Italy during your first 8 days here.

-Just a note: you have to apply for the visa in your HOME country.
+Just a note: you have to apply for a visa in your HOME country.
 You cannot apply for it in another third country, except on very particular occasions.

 The only overlap between the visa and the permesso is that they will be issued for the same reason.